 When Is It Time to Scale?

 Deciding to scale your business is a big decision and an immensely important undertaking.
-It is important that you do not attempt to scale your business too early in the business lifecycle.
+You mustn’t attempt to scale your business too early in the business lifecycle.
 Attempting to scale your business before you have built a solid foundation is a common mistake that can often prove fatal. it can be extremely difficult to achieve a positive return on investment (ROI) without the ability to maximise revenue.

 It is important to understand that you will never be 100% done scaling your business.
 You will be constantly remodelling, tweaking, expanding and building on your work to ensure the longevity of your business.